 The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the shares of common stock offered hereby are subject to the approval of certain legal matters by their counsel and to certain other conditions.
 The underwriters are severally obligated to take and pay for all shares of common stock offered hereby (other than those covered by the underwriters' over-allotment option described below) if any such shares are taken.
 We have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act.

-We intend to apply for approval for listing of our common stock on The Nasdaq Global Market under the symbol "FDUS."
+Our common stock has been approved for listing on The Nasdaq Global Market under the symbol "FDUS."

 Over-Allotment Option